rindPHI/isla/docs/islaspec.md

 in many cases.
 Furthermore, [SMT-LIB expressions](#smt-lib-expressions) can be expressed in the more common prefix or infix instead of S-expression syntax.
 All the additions described in this section are "syntactic sugar;" they are *translated to core ISLa* during parsing.
-In the [semantics](#semantics), we thus exclusively focus on core ISLa (with explicit variable names, without "free nonterminals" and XPath expressions, etc.), assuming that all features described in this section are translated to the cores as described.
+In the [semantics](#semantics) section, we thus exclusively focus on "core ISLa" (with explicit variable names, without "free nonterminals" and XPath expressions, etc.), assuming that all features described in this section are translated to that language core as described here.

 ### [Simplified Syntax by Example](#simplified-syntax-by-example)